kaack/elrs-joystick-control/README.md

 ## Supported Operating Systems

-I have only tested this application in Windows so far, so that's what I can vouch for.
-But, the code is written such that it uses cross-platform libraries.
-So in theory, you should be able to compile it and run it in a Linux machine as well.
+I have only flown with this application in Windows so far, so that's what I can vouch for.
+In any case, below you can find instructions for building the application binary on both Windows and Linux.

 ## Compiling on Windows (x86_64)